kni-neu/website-6120/_homeworks/homework-2.md

 #### data and starter kit
 -----

-You will need [the data](https://course.ccs.neu.edu/cs6220/fall2023/homework-3/).
 If you are using Colabs (not a requirement), you would need a Google account.

 <center>
 <img